Jimmy Nievez: Career

 His career started in the mid-1980s.
 After several years of disc jockeying in numerous radio stations, Nieves became one of the original disc jockeys of Cosmos 94 FM, Tu Emisora Radioactiva.
-The first radio station targeting Underground Rap followers, known today as the music phenomenon reggaeton.
-Cosmos was also the first radio chain in Puerto Rico, covering the entire island.

 In 1998, Jimmy was offered the opportunity to be part of a new radio station in New York, Caliente 105.9.
 Nieves was co-host of "La Jungla De New York" (The New York Jungle), alongside Danny Cruz.
-An afternoon drive talk show, which soon became the stations' biggest hit.
-At Caliente, he was also in charge of creating the station's identity.

-In New York City, television became an integral part of his resume, as he co-hosted a variety and entertainment show called "Sabado Al Mediodia" (Saturday at Midday), which became the top rated local Spanish television program on Univision's New York affiliate, WXTV-41.
+In New York City, he co-hosted a variety and entertainment show called "Sabado Al Mediodia" (Saturday at Midday), which became the top rated local Spanish television program on Univision's New York affiliate, WXTV-41.